dierickdie/lucy/README.md

 An 4x12 ortho plus macro column keyboard.

-**USE AT YOUR OWN RISK!!!** I am not responsible for any dumb things you do, fry your computer, break anything, etc.
+**USE AT YOUR OWN RISK!!!** I am not responsible for any dumb things you do.
+Like fry your computer, break anything, etc.

 ## FAQ:
 #### Does it have MIT/2x2u/etc.?